Requirements for incoming students

 Undergraduate and Graduate Students

-All incoming students (including transfer students) must complete two requirements for the Wellness Center leading up to the fall semester.
+All incoming students (including transfer students) must complete two requirements for the Wellness Center leading up to the spring semester.

 1. Submit proof of immunization: